amber-h/amber-h.github.io/source/_posts/climbing-mt-whitney.md

 <img src="/images/whitney/drive.jpg" alt="Drawing" style="width: 100%;"/>
 *The drive up to Whitney Portal trailhead from Lone Pine, CA*

 You can fly into Los Angeles (LAX) and drive about 4 hours to Lone Pine, CA (the closest town to the Whitney Portal trailhead, where you pick up your permits).
 Another option is to fly into Las Vegas, and drive a bit over 4 hours, which is the option I went with.
-The drive from Vegas was fun because you get to drive through Death Valley on the way.
-I spent some time exploring Death Valley on the way back from Mt Whitney.
-Within 24 hours you can be at the lowest point in the U.S, -282.2 feet below sea level at [Badwater Basin, Death Valley](https://www.nps.gov/deva/learn/photosmultimedia/badwater-basin.htm) and at the highest point in the lower 48 states at the top of Mt Whitney.
+The drive from Vegas was fun because you get to drive through Death Valley on the way and I got to spend some time exploring the area on the way back from Mt Whitney.
+Within 24 hours you can be at the lowest point in the U.S, 282.2 feet below sea level at [Badwater Basin, Death Valley](https://www.nps.gov/deva/learn/photosmultimedia/badwater-basin.htm) and at the highest point in the lower 48 states at the top of Mt Whitney.

 ## Gear